iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Fritz John Conditions.md

 ---
 ### **Intro**

-Armed with subgradients calculus, we consider characterizing the minimizers for a function that is the sum over a lot of convex functions.
+Armed with subgradients calculus, we consider characterizing the minimizers for a function that is the sum over finite convex functions.
 This  characterization that we are introducing encapsulate duality theory in the land of linear programming, but under some stricter assumptions, but it can also be used for constraints optimizations under different context.
 Consider problem of the form:

-> Let $f, g_1, \cdots, g_m$ be functions mapping from an Euclidean space to $\R$, let $I:= [m]$ be an index set from $1$ to $m$, then the problem of constraint minimizations:
+> Let $f, g_1, \cdots, g_m$ be functions mapping from an Euclidean space to $\R$, let $I:= [m]$ be the index set $\{1, \cdots, m\}$, then the problem of constraint minimizations:
 > $$
 >   \min f(x) \text{ s.t: } g_i(x) \le 0 \;\forall i \in I \tag{P}
 > $$